R1G0-prog/Software-Engineering-project/README.md

 (root is usually the user and is likely going to stay the same, and the password is created by the user during the MySQL [Configutaror] installation process)

+For example, if you set your MySQL Server password to "password123" that line should look like this (assuming "root" is still set as the user value):

+		root:rick0645

 7. Open your computer's command prompt

 8. Go to the 'backend' folder and copy the directory